udexon/Homoiconism/Q22_OBOR_Scratch.md

 However, the decade from 2020 to 2030 will perhaps be the most critical ever in human history, as we expect AGI, artificial general intelligence, to emerge. _Our greatest fear concerning the technological singularity (TS) brought about by AGI is not about man vs. machine, but_ ___ethnic genocide___, as this is still the most potent force of destruction within human society as of 2019, although largely muted.

+In the next section, we shall address the issues concerning the teaching and learning of programming languages before exploring a unique property in Phos that may lead directly to artificial general intelligence -- homoiconicity.

 :: link to Phos; then compare visual block schemes Scratch Blockly etc. Emphasize Google MIT heavy weight but have limitations